-Section~\ref{EXTENT} is the core of the paper.
-The problem of definition of closed linear operators corresponding to spectral boundary value problems and study of their properties are addressed.
-Formal expressions for the resolvents are derived from the representation of solutions obtained in the previous section.
-We are concerned with the accurate justification of these empiric expressions for resolvents and the proof of existence of the respective operators, including detailed description of their domains.
-Relations to the extension theory of symmetric operators are explained and conventional in this context resolvent identities written in terms of the M-operator and parameters of ``boundary conditions'' are obtained.
-The section closes with a brief digression into the original Birman\nobreakdash-Krein\nobreakdash-Vishik theory~\cite{Birman,Krein2,Vi} and comments on its compatibility with our study.
+Section~\ref{EXTENT} is the main contribution of the paper.
+We discuss the existence of closed linear operators corresponding to spectral boundary value problems and subsequent study of their properties.
+Formal expressions for the resolvents and parameters of ``boundary conditions'' are derived from the general representation of solutions obtained in the previous section.
+These expressions are rigorously justified alongside with the study of spectral properties of respective operators and detailed descriptions of their domains.
+Relations to the extension theory of symmetric operators are also explained.
+The section closes with a brief digression into the original Birman\nobreakdash-Krein\nobreakdash-Vishik theory~\cite{Birman}, \cite{Krein2}, \cite{Vi} and remarks on its connections to the present study.

-Earlier results~\cite{Kochub1, Kochub2, Straus} show that the M\nobreakdash-operator coincides with the Cayley transform of the so-called characteristic function~\cite{StrausCharF} of a ``minimal'' symmetric operator.
-Section~\ref{CAYLEY} explores this relationship in detail within the setting of boundary value problems studied in the paper.
-The exposition is carried out in a spirit of the nonselfadjoint operator theory and the section concludes with a note on its relevance to the spectral theory of nonselfadjoint operators.
+Section~\ref{CAYLEY} offers a sketch of scattering theory for operators associated with boundary value problems.
+Simultaneously, by virtue of the paper's approach, all arguments of this section remain valid for singular perturbations of partial differential operators by ``potentials'' concentrated on null sets.
+Form the operator-theoretic point of view, the primary interest here is the link between the boundary value problems theory and the functional model of nonselfadjoint operators established by means of Cayley transform applied to the M\nobreakdash-function.
+It is shown that the ideas of papers~\cite{Na2}, \cite{Na3} devoted to the functional model based approach to the scattering theory are easily adopted and are fully applicable for the comprehensive development of scattering theory of linear boundary value problems, selfadjoint and nonselfadjoint alike.
+Section~\ref{CAYLEY} can be seen as a groundwork for the future study in this direction.